eHealthAfrica/eHealthAfrica.github.io/_case-studies/call-center.md

 Supervisors used the app to generate reports, implement control mechanisms for quality assessments, and improve their staff planning; data analysts gathered information about areas most affected by disease outbreaks so that they could coordinate with government officials and take appropriate action.

-At the height of the outbreak, the 3 call centers were handling a combined total of around 15,000 calls per day.
+At the height of the outbreak, the three call centers were handling a combined total of around 15,000 calls per day.
 Since then, this number has decreased considerably, but the centers are still operational, and have evolved into more general helplines for people people reporting illness and death, or seeking health advice.

+> Building 117 from a bunch of kids with mobiles to a room with so many staff in a country that never had that before is a phenomenal feat.
+It is extremely useful - we use 117 to engage with the response, watch where the alerts are, and analyze it to know how to strategize on the response.
+I couldn’t overstate the importance of eHA in 117 and the response. <cite>Ob Sisay, Director of the situational room, Sierra Leone EOC</cite>

 ![Lilian James, call center operator](/img/call-center-smiling.jpg)